Author has written 7 stories for Pokémon, Inheritance Cycle, Harry Potter, Wicker Man, Naruto, and Frozen.

 Yes, well.
 So my name's Arkarian23 and here's a few interesting facts about me.

-the most awkward moment of my life:
+The most embarrassing moments of my life:

-Recommended books and authors:
+Recommended IRL books and authors:

 Guardians of time (Marianne Curly)